 TPM2\EC\Ephemeral() is similar to TPM2\Commit() in that it uses the commit random value to generate an ephemeral key for use in a two-phase operation.
-However, TPM2\EC\Ephemeral() only used the random value r to generate a corresponding public key Q := [r]G where G is the generator point for a specified curve.
+However, TPM2\EC\Ephemeral() only used the

 As with TPM2\Commit(), a counter value is returned.
 This value needs to be used in a subsequent command in order to complete the two-phase operation.